Q: What is "match" funding?

 Q: What are Agreements and Assurances?

 A: The grant project director and authorizing government official must sign the Agreements and Assurances document as part of the grant application process.
-This document outlines the rules that apply to all Transportation Safety Division grants.
+This document outlines the rules that apply to all Transportation Safety Office grants.
 The Agreements and Assurances document can be found in the Project Director's Information Booklet.

 Q: What is a CFDA number?

 A: These numbers are used for financial reporting of grants.
 CFDA is an abbreviation for the Catalog of Federal Domestic Assistance.
 A list of all programs can be found on the Catalog of Federal Domestic Assistance

 Q: What steps are required to submit a grant application?

 A: Contact the program manager for more information about specific grant applications.
 Program information and contacts can be found on each of the Safety Program web pages.

 A: A broad spectrum of agencies at state and local levels and special interest groups are involved in project selection and implementation.
 Projects are selected using criteria from the program strategic plan or assessment, and response to identified problems, innovation, clear objectives, adequate evaluation plans, and cost effective budgets.

 Q: What documentation is required when the grant involves a contract or Intergovernmental Agreement?

 A: Provide signed copies of any contracts or other service agreements that are entered into by the grantee as part of the project.
 These shall be reviewed by Transportation Safety Office to determine whether the work to be accomplished is consistent with the objectives of the project.
 All contracts awarded by the grantee shall include the provision that any subcontracts include the terms stated in the Agreements and Assurances document.